Ready to welcome Bappa?

 Ganesh Chaturthi is more than just a celebration—it’s a time for people to seek Lord Ganesha’s blessings to remove obstacles from their lives and help them succeed in whatever they do.

-Lord Ganesha is often the first deity worshiped before starting anything new, like a business, a journey, or even a simple task.
+Lord Ganesha statue is often the first deity worshiped before starting anything new, like a business, a journey, or even a simple task.
 The festival reminds people to have faith and trust that, with Ganesha’s blessings, challenges can be overcome.

 The festival also teaches us about impermanence – the idea that nothing lasts forever.
 This is symbolized by the immersion of the idols at the end of the festival, reminding us that all things, big or small, do come to an end.